chrisisler/chips/README.md

 ```

 ## Roadmap
-- Wrap all lines to 80
+- Nothing at the moment.

 ### Thank you Ramda
 Reading Ramda source has taught me many tricks, so thanks to every contributor there.